wloszynski/lazy-pocketbook-pc/README.md

 * Launch @Services.
 This will install the system services, kernel modules, settings menus etc. su must be installed.
 If jailbreak is missing, the app will silently fail to run.
 Running it again will undo the install.

 Once the device boots after Services install, new menu entry 'Rooted device settings' should appear in settings menu.
 In it, it will show generated root password, you can change it to your own too.

+5. Connect your PC and PocketBook to the same WiFi network.
+6. Once the device boots after Services install, new menu entry 'Rooted device settings' should appear in settings menu.
+In it, it will show generated root password.
+Remember the password.
+7. Using terminal connect via ssh to your PocketBook
+* `ssh root@169.254.0.1`
+* When it ask you for password enter it
+* Now in your ssh terminal type
+* `cat /dev/input/event0 > f.txt`
+* press forward button on your PocketBook
+* then press CTRL+C on PC
+* now do the same thing for backward, home and options
+* `cat /dev/input/event0 > b.txt`
+* press backward button on your PocketBook
+* then press CTRL+C on PC
+* `cat /dev/input/event0 > h.txt`
+* press home button on your PocketBook
+* then press CTRL+C on PC
+* `cat /dev/input/event0 > o.txt`
+* press option button on your PocketBook
+* then press CTRL+C on PC
+8. Now exit the SSH with CTRL+D
+9. Run Python lazy_pocketbook_linux.py script
+* `python3 ./lazy_pocketbook_linux.py`
+10. Now you can control your PocketBook remotely.

+# Remember
+* Your PC and PocketBook must be connected to the same network.

+# KeyBindings
+* FORWARD = CTRL + ALT + 1
+* BACKWARD = CTRL + ALT + 2
+* HOME = CTRL + ALT + 3
+* OPTIONS = CTRL + ALT + 4

 # TO DO
 1. Checking if ssh is active, if not exit()